StarsRail/Cocai/README.md

 Run `chainlit create-secret` to generate a JWT token.
 Follow the instructions to add the secret to `.env`.

-Start serving minIO for the first time by running `minio server .minio/`.
+Start serving minIO for the first time (by running `minio server .minio/` if you have a local binary installed, or used Docker Compose command discussed below).
 Then navigate to `http://127.0.0.1:57393/access-keys` and create a new access key.
 (You may need to log in first.
 The default credentials can be found in [their official documentation][mod].)
 Add the access key and secret key to `.env`:

 [mod]: https://min.io/docs/minio/linux/reference/minio-server/settings/root-credentials.html#id1